 You don't have to go into debt to have a beautiful wedding.
 (Please don't).
-Even the costs of a simple backyard wedding can add up quickly when you take into account additional lighting, table, and chair rentals.
+Yet, even the costs of a simple backyard wedding can add up quickly when you consider additional lighting, table, and chair rentals.

 Communicate with your partner

 Don't leave your partner out of the wedding planning conversation.
 Communication is key.
-They might not care about floral arrangements, however, the two of you should be open and honest about the expected contributions.
+They might not care about floral arrangements; however, the two of you should be open and honest about the expected contributions.

 Determine who is paying for what

-Will the wedding be solely paid by you and your partner?
-If it is more than the two of you paying for the wedding, be sure to know exactly the amount of the contribution and when you will receive it.
+Will the wedding be solely paid for by you and your partner?
+If it is more than the two of you paying for the wedding, know precisely the amount of the contribution and when you will receive it.

 Be wary of any strings attached to any wedding contributions you accept.
 Will your parents want to add an additional 20 guests to the list since they are helping you pay for wedding costs?

 Starting a marriage with wedding debt is not advised, and it's unnecessary.
 Instead, make a plan so that your finances support your wedding plans.
 The average length a couple in the U.S. is engaged is 12 to 18 months.

 So use that time to make a plan to pay off debt and start saving towards your wedding.
 Think about the outstanding debt you and your partner have.

 Hash out the small details with a budget